SpectronX/Arduino/Morse Code with PushButton/README.md

 I plan to work on improving this: maybe by waiting for the first button press before starting the timer.

 Feel free to reach out if you have suggestions on that.
-Anyway, I’m still working to refine it.

 ---